daprogCo/imdb_horror_query/README.md

 So, I'll outline the steps you need to follow to achieve the desired result.

 Steps
-* Before starting thi tutorial make sure you have Docker installed on your machine.
+* Before starting this tutorial make sure you have Docker installed on your machine.
 Here's a link to install Docker Desktop: https://www.docker.com/products/docker-desktop/.

 1. Download the IMDb datasets: https://datasets.imdbws.com/title.basics.tsv.gz and https://datasets.imdbws.com/title.ratings.tsv.gz.